Upcoming Events

 Programs Offered at IIMS College (2026)

-IIMS College offers undergraduate honors degrees and a postgraduate MBA designed to meet global standards, integrate practical learning, and prepare students for successful careers.
+IIMS College offers undergraduate honors degrees designed to meet global standards, integrate practical learning, and prepare students for successful careers.

 Program Duration Affiliation Career Paths